OrchardComputerSolutions/OrchardComputerSolutions.github.io/newbuilds/index.md

 ## Choose a pre-built system

-Technology moves at a fast pace, and these computers are built with the latest-generation* CPUs so that you can get the most out of them for a long time.

 All systems come with **Windows 10 pre-installed**.

 The following are additional components which, although not vital, you may wish to add.
 Without Wi-Fi, the computers will only be able to connect to the internet with an ethernet cable.